Last Updated on September 4, 2024 by Maged kamel

-Practice problem-longitudinal weld of a plate section.
+Practice problem-longitudinal welds of a plate section.

-A given 3/8″x5 ” plate section Of A36 steel with two longitudinal welds as shown in Figure P3-34 is required to find The LRFD and ASD values neglecting the block shear.
+A given 3/8″x5 ” plate section Of A36 steel with two longitudinal welds, as shown in Figure P3-34, is required to find The LRFD and ASD values neglecting the block shear.

 Estimate the shear lag factor U based on CM-14.

-1-From the given Data for the ASTMA36, we can get the yield stress Fy=36 ksi and the ultimate stress Fult as equal to 58 ksi.
+1-From the given Data for the ASTMA36, we can get the yield stress Fy=36 ksi and the ultimate stress Fult equal to 58 ksi.

 3- From the given section of PL3/8×5, the width of plate w=5 inches .